-He's eaten Joe's Pizza in New York, befriended the cleaning crew, and spent the last three weeks staying at the home of the founder of online data service Dropbox.
-The final stages of his research project with homemade piezoelectric nanofiber sensors are tough.
-This is it third and last part of the adventures of Julian Bos.
+He has eaten Joe's Pizza in New York, befriended the cleaning crew and spent the last three weeks staying at the home of the founder of the online data service Dropbox.
+The final touches of his research project with homemade piezoelectric nanofiber sensors are tough.
+This is the third and last part of the adventures of Julian Bos.

 3. Final Countdown!

-Although I've been living a few dozen yards away from my Ashdown apartment since September 8, I still regularly do fun things with my former roommate Gabriel from Singapore.
+Even though I have been living several dozen yards away from my Ashdown apartment since Sept.
+8, I still regularly do fun things with my former roommate Gabriel from Singapore.
 For example, we went to New York together.
-There are many tour bus companies that offer rides to New York for a bargain price of around twenty dollars.
-Unfortunately, the overnight stays in New York are a bit more expensive, but after some research on the net we ended up at a great hotel in the middle of lower Manhattan.
-We left early Friday morning, so that we would have something for the day.
-The bus ride took us to New York in four hours, where we got off near the Brooklynbridge.
-From the bridge and Brooklyn you have a great view of the 'concrete jungle', or the skyline of Manhattan with all the skyscrapers.
-We bought a weekend pass for the metro, since the city is so insanely big.
-No fewer than 8.5 million people live there, which is almost half of the entire Dutch population.
-With the metro we can easily get from one touristic hotspot to another.
+There are many tour bus companies offering rides to New York for a bargain price of around twenty dollars.
+Unfortunately, accommodation in New York is a bit more expensive, but after some research on the net, we ended up at an excellent hotel in the middle of lower Manhattan.
+We left early Friday morning so that we would have something to do with the day.
+The bus ride took us to New York in four hours where we got off near the Brooklyn Bridge.
+From the bridge and Brooklyn you have a great view of the ‘concrete jungle,’ or Manhattan's skyline with all the skyscrapers.
+We bought a weekend pass for the subway since the city is so insanely big.
+As many as 8.5 million people live there, which is almost half the entire population of the Netherlands.
+With the subway, we could easily get from one tourist hotspot to another.

 Impressive

-We visited the World Trade Center and the 9/11 memorial where the Twin Towers used to stand.
+We visited the World Trade Center and the 9/11 memorial on the site where the Twin Towers used to be.
 This was very impressive.
-We took the ferry past the Statue of Liberty, where we, together with all the other passengers, tried to take a nice picture.
-Tourist activities make you hungry, but luckily you have come to the right place in New York.
+We took the ferry past the Statue of Liberty, which, along with all the other passengers, we tried to get a nice snapshot of.
+Tourist activities make you hungry, but fortunately New York is also the right place to be.
 All world cuisines are at your feet here.
-After filling our stomachs with Ukrainian delicacies, we continued to act like a tourist.
-So off to Times Square.
-The 'Big Apple' never sleeps and Times Square certainly doesn't.
-Every day and night it is full of people here.
-There are so many billboards out there and they are so big and bright you just feel the heat radiating off them.
-At night it almost seems to be daytime, but it really is nighttime so time to go to the hotel.
+After filling our bellies with Ukrainian delicacies, we continued to be tourists.
+So on to Times Square.
+The ‘Big Apple’ never sleeps and Times Square certainly does not.
+Every day and night this place is full of people.
+There are so many billboards there and they are so big and bright that you can just feel the heat radiating off of them.
+At night it almost seems like daytime, but it really is night anyway so time to go to the hotel.

 Joe's Pizza

 After breakfast to Central Park.
-You can walk around here for a few days, there is so much to do in this park.
-The weather was lovely, plenty of sun and around 30 degrees.
-We would love to stay longer in the park, but New York has more to offer, of course.
-After a few hours in the park, on Gabriel's recommendation, we ate at Japanese restaurant Ichiran in Times Square.
-Here everyone has their own booth with a button to call the waiter and order food.
-After a while a hatch will open and your food will appear, just like in Japan.
-After this we walked past the Charging Bull in Wall Street and got a slice of New York's best pizza at Joe's Pizza.
+You could walk around here for a few days, there is so much to do in this park.
+The weather was lovely, plenty of sunshine and around 30 degrees.
+We would love to stay longer in the park, but of course New York has so much more to offer.
+After a few hours in the park, on Gabriel's recommendation, we had dinner at Japanese restaurant Ichiran in Times Square.
+Here everyone has a kind of private booth with a button to call the service and order food.
+After a while, a hatch then opens and your food appears, just like in Japan.
+After this we walked past the Charging Bull on Wall Street and got a slice of New York's best pizza at Joe's Pizza.
 While enjoying the pizza, we watched a semi-professional tournament along a basketball court.
-Then along the 'Top of the Rock' from where you have a great view over the New York skyline.
-Of course we couldn't skip the typical New York bagels, so the next morning we had a nice breakfast in a bagel shop and then visited Williamsbridge and Chinatown.
-In Chinatown we strolled around a market and tried some food.
-Then the weekend was unfortunately over and the drive back to Boston started.
-The next day I had to get up early in the lab again.
+Then past the ‘Top of the Rock’ from where you have a great view of the New York skyline.
+Of course we could not skip the typical New York bagels, so the next morning we had a nice breakfast in a bagel shop and then visited the Williamsbridge and Chinatown.
+In Chinatown we wandered around a market and tried some food.
+Then, unfortunately, the weekend was over and the drive back to Boston began.
+The next day I had to get back to work early in the lab.

 cleaning crew

-The last period has become increasingly busy with the project.
-This was partly due to some new research directions that director Michael Triantafyllou of MIT Sea Grant had 'just' thought of.
-So I was often in the lab from 9 am to 2 am.
-Also on weekends I could often be found there until the late hours.
-This made me befriend the cleaning crew, who always come after office hours.
-In the end I completed the project on time with the 'project defense' at the end.
-The professors and the director were very pleased with my report and my presentation.
-In fact, they were so impressed with the quality and quantity of my work that they expect my project to lead to the publication of a scientific article in a renowned journal.
+Recently, the project has become increasingly busy.
+This was partly due to some new research directions that director Michael Triantafyllou of MIT Sea Grant had ‘momentarily’ come up with.
+So I was often in the lab from 9 a.m. to 2 a.m..
+Even on weekends, I could often be found there until the wee hours of the morning.
+Because of this, I became friends with the cleaning crew, who always came by after ’office hours’.
+In the end, I completed the project nicely on time concluding with the ‘project defense’.
+The professors and the director were very appreciative of my report and my presentation.
+In fact, they were so impressed with the quality and quantity of my work delivered that they expect that my project may yet lead to the publication of a scientific article in a reputable journal.

 Dropbox